MakeSchool-Tutorials/Superhero-Team-Dueler/super-hero-contact-list.md

     def bark(self):
         print("Woof!")
 ```
-Here's an example of how to make a Dog class.
+Here's an example of how to make a simple class.
 Our Dog class has a method called `bark` that when called will print out `Woof!` to the terminal.
 The syntax is similar to the syntax that we've already seen when building functions but there are some key differences.

-We can't just call `Dog.bark()` and expect something to happen though.
+We can't just call `Dog.bark()` and expect something to happen.
 That would be like asking all dogs to bark.
 Instead, you just want to ask *your* dog, Spot, to bark.

 First, we must create an **instance** of our Dog class in memory before we can use it.
 The process of creating an object in memory from the class definition is called **instantiation**.
-Our Dog class defines the instructions for Python to create a version or **instance** of it in memory.
+Our Dog class defines the instructions for Python to create a version, known as an **instance**, of it in memory.

 ```python
 my_dog = Dog()
 ```
 This line will take our class definition `Dog` and create an **instance** of it in memory.
 We can then refer to the object's memory address as the name `my_dog`.

-Try this code out in your own file named `my-dogs.py`.
+Try this code out in your own file named `dog.py`.

 ```python
 class Dog: